-Now that the sun is out and the weather is warm, most of us are thinking of traveling!
-Trips and vacations tend to throw off our skincare routines.
-Plane rides, compromised immune systems, interrupted sleep, and different climates can also wreak havoc on our skin.
+Trips and vacations are super fun, but they tend to throw off our skincare routines.
+Plane rides, compromised immune systems, interrupted sleep, and different climates can wreak havoc on our skin.
 So how do you keep your skin healthy while on vacation?

 The trick is to stick to your regular routine as much as possible while adding in some extra precautions to combat extraneous factors like sun exposure and jet lag.